plone/documentation/adapt-and-extend/theming/resourceregistry.rst

     JavaScript, which doesn't use RequireJS can still be managed by it by including it and configuring shim options for it.

-The resources of non-compiled bundles are all combined and minified.
+The plone-legacy bundle treats resources differently: They are not compiled, but simply concatenated and minified.

 Example: